-Oakland City University actively supports the Americans with Disabilities Act, which protects qualified individuals with disabilities from employment discrimination.
-Oakland City University will work with employees and other associates to provide reasonable accommodations as provided in the Act.
-If an employee believes he/she needs accommodations or otherwise has a concern or issue regarding the ADA, they are strongly encouraged to notify the Human Resource Department.
+Oakland City University actively supports the Americans with Disabilities Act which protects qualified individuals with disabilities from discrimination in the participation of the University's programs, activities and services (including extracurricular activities).
+Oakland City University will work with students and other associates to provide reasonable accommodations as provided in the Act.

+If a student or another associate believes he/she needs accommodations or otherwise has a concern or issue regarding the ADA, they should notify the Director of Disability Services.
+Contact information for the Director of Disability Services may be obtained from the Office for Academic Affairs.